elmaxiboy/x-scraper/README.md

 python main.py
 ```

-Write your 2FA code when asked to by the terminal and hit enter:
+When asked to, write your 2FA code in the terminal to and hit enter:

 ``` sh
 ...